lerontonge/BetterTweetDeck/docs/filters.md

     }
     ```
   - **Important:** The key needs to start with `BTD`; otherwise, this filter won't be evaluated
-  - `display` controls where the filter will be visible to the user
+  - `display` controls where the filter will be visible to the user.
-    - `global` will display filters in the 'Mute' settings menu list
+    - `global` will display filters in the 'Mute' settings menu list.
-    - `actions` will display filters in the action dropdown on tweets and profiles
+    - `actions` will display filters in the action dropdown on tweets and profiles.
-  - `options` contains additional options for filters
+  - `options` contains additional options for filters.
-    - `templateString` allows to change the filter value used in `display.actions` filters (default: `{{screenName}}`)
+    - `templateString` allows to change the filter value used in `display.actions` filters (default: `{{screenName}}`).
-  - `name` is the name of the filter displayed in the Mute settings dropdown
+  - `name` is the name of the filter displayed in the Mute settings dropdown.
-  - `descriptor` is shown before the filter value in the active mute list (e.g. "keyword 'what I mute'")
+  - `descriptor` is shown before the filter value in the active mute list (e.g. "keyword 'what I mute'").
-  - `placeholder` is the placeholder shown in the 'Matching' input in the Mute settings menu
+  - `placeholder` is the placeholder shown in the 'Matching' input in the Mute settings menu.
-  - `function` is the evaluation function of the custom filter; it has two parameters
+  - `function` is the evaluation function of the custom filter; it has two parameters.
-    - `t` is a reference to the Filter executing this evaluation
+    - `t` is a reference to the Filter executing this evaluation.
-    - `e` is a reference to the filter target (usually a `TwitterStatus`)
+    - `e` is a reference to the filter target (usually a `TwitterStatus`).
-    - The function needs to return a boolean value
+    - The function needs to return a boolean value.